 Then we did the short hike to the Hogarth Falls in the Peoples Park in Strahan.
 The trail leads through beautiful ferns along a tannin colored river.

-For the next day we had booked a ride with the West Coast Wilderness Railway.
-After breakfast at a café in the centre of Strahan and a short stroll at the harbor we took the bus to Queenstown where the railway trip through the rainforest starts.
+For the next day, we had booked a ride with the West Coast Wilderness Railway.
+After breakfast at a café in the center of Strahan and a short stroll at the harbor, we took the bus to Queenstown where the railway trip through the rainforest starts.

 The steam train was used in the past to supply the gold and copper mining towns in the west coast wilderness.
 Now it is used only for touristic purposes.
 The train is partly restored and partly build new identical to the old construction.
 To manage the high inclination in the mountains, especially fully loaded, the train has in addition to the driven wheels a rack-and-pinion drive that can be activated on steep sections.

 Along the railway, the train stopped at several historic stations and mining towns and we got some interesting explanations about the history.
 At one station you could pan for gold which was great fun for Linnéa.

 The whole railway trip took about six hours (including the bus ride to Queenstown).
 It was nice but I’m not sure if it’s really worth the 285$ for two adults and a child.